adammark/Markup.js/README.md

 var result = Mark.up(template, context);
 // "<ul><li>Jack</li><li>Joe</li><li>Jim</li></ul>"
 ```

-In arrays of objects, object values are expressed by property name:
+When iterating through an array of objects, the object's properties can
+be referenced by name:

 ``` javascript
 var context = {